umang23567/Zerve-AI-Datathon-Techfest-25-IITB/README.md

 - LightGBM, CatBoost

 ## Outcome
-- Achieved **~0.297 Normalized Gini on a validation split derived from the training data**, used for model selection and tuning
+- Achieved **~0.297 Normalized Gini** on a validation split derived from the training data, used for model selection and tuning
 - Secured **5th position in the final round at IIT Bombay**, based on model performance and presentation